 - A. Commingled grazing.
 All non-virgin bulls commingling in grazing associations or multiple permittee allotments or leases, shall have the official T. foetus bull test conducted annually prior to turn out.
 A new official test will be required each time the bull(s) enter a different grazing association or multiple permittee allotment or lease.
 If a bull is found positive, the entire bull population present on the allotment or lease, regardless of ownership, will be required to have an official T. foetus test conducted.
 All positive bulls shall be identified with the official New Mexico livestock board "N" fire brand or NMLB approved method, and be sold for slaughter only.
-All test negative bulls belonging to the same owner(s) will be required to have a second negative test prior to turn out and a third negative official test after the bull(s) are removed from the grazing association or multiple permittee allotment or lease. - B. Positive T. foetus bull & herd.
-Any confirmed T. foetus bovine and its herd (as defined by state animal health officials) shall immediately be placed under quarantine and will continue under quarantine until the following rules are completed. - (1) Positive T. foetus bulls shall be identified with the official New Mexico livestock board "N" fire brand or other NMLB approved method. - (2) Positive T. foetus bulls shall be quarantined and sent directly to slaughter or to public livestock market for slaughter only.
+All test negative bulls will be required to have a second negative test prior to turn out and a third negative official test after the bull(s) are removed from the grazing association or multiple permittee allotment or lease. - B. Positive T. foetus bull & herd.
+Any confirmed T. foetus bovine and its herd (as defined by state animal health officials) shall immediately be placed under quarantine and will continue under quarantine until the following rules are completed. - (1) Positive T. foetus bulls shall be identified with the official New Mexico livestock board "N" fire brand or other NMLB approved method.

+- (2) Positive T. foetus bulls shall be quarantined and sent directly to slaughter or to public livestock market for slaughter only.
 Positive bulls may be required to move on a NMLB approved method.
 Confined feeding may be allowed provided bulls are "N" branded. - (3) All other bulls in a positive T. foetus herd shall test negative to three consecutive official T. foetus tests at least seven days apart.
 The third T. foetus test will be completed within 12 months of T. foetus confirmation in the herd and will be conducted after the bulls have had breeding exposure to the cow herd for a minimum of 65 consecutive days.
-A shorter breeding season must be approved by the State Veterinarian, and be provided for in the Herd Management Plan.
+A shorter breeding season must be approved by the state veterinarian, and be provided for in the herd management plan.
 The bulls will be removed from the cow herd at least seven days prior to the official T. foetus test.
-If more than 12 months have passed since confirmation of T. foetus in the herd, the state veterinarian may require additional T. foetus testing prior to release of quarantine. - (4) If a disease management plan has not been developed and activated within 45 days of confirmation of T. foetus infection in the herd, all bovids, except steers and spayed heifers, will be required to go directly to slaughter upon leaving the ranch. - (5) Any bull entering a quarantined premise will be required to test negative prior to reintroduction to its herd of origin.
+If more than 12 months have passed since confirmation of T. foetus in the herd, the state veterinarian may require additional T. foetus testing prior to release of quarantine. - (4) Any bull entering a quarantined premise will be required to test negative prior to reintroduction to its herd of origin - (5) If a herd management plan has not been developed and activated within 45 days of confirmation of T. foetus infection in the herd, all bovids, except steers and spayed heifers, will be required to go directly to slaughter upon leaving the ranch. - (6) If the producer has not completed requirements to have the quarantine lifted within one year, the herd management plan will be updated annually on the anniversary of the start date of the quarantine with the approval of the NMLB.